By introducing the ability to subscribe to our software online we obviously invite the question: “why should I pay for free software?”

 You don’t want to lose your data

-Subscribing to MinIO’s software via SUBNET does not provide a guarantee you will not lose your data - but it does lower the likelihood considerably.
+Subscribing to MinIO’s software via the Subscription Network (SUBNET) does not provide a guarantee you will not lose your data - but it does lower the likelihood considerably.
 In modern data infrastructure, failure is to be expected - whether network failures, drive failures, silent data corruption or even OS crashes.
 How software responds to that failure is what is important.
 SUBNET, though its collection of tools and direct-to-engineer model provides the expertise and software to optimize your data infrastructure and ensure resiliency.

 You don’t want to experience a data breach